 Natashia Cox BA.
 EP.
 RBTech

 Natashia @ fvwc.ca | 604.855.8274

 Natashia is a Registered Biology Technologist and qualified environmental professional.
+She holds a professional certification in Ecological Restoration from the University of Victoria.
 She has a Bachelor of Arts in physical geography and ecology concentration from the University of the Fraser Valley.
 She is dedicated to resource management and watershed planning.
 Her goal is to conserve natural assets and create opportunities for communities to connect with nature.
 As an experienced project manager, she leads complex projects and programs including designing and implementing habitat restoration projects, sensitive habitat inventory mapping, radio-telemetry, and bio-engineering.
 She is a volunteer director with TD Friends of the Environment Pacific Region.
 As an outdoor enthusiast, you might see her mountain biking, kayaking and hiking.

 Rachel Drennan BSc.
 PAg.

 Rachel is a Professional Agrologist.
 She graduated from the University of the Fraser Valley with a Bachelor of Science degree, biology major.
 She holds a professional certification in Ecological Restoration from the University of Victoria.
 She has worked for FVWC since June 2009, organizing meetings, developing riparian restoration plans, environmental monitoring, coordinating volunteers, and managing the FVWC field crew.
 She is committed to restoring and monitoring riparian areas and has experience completing salmon habitat restoration projects, and streamside bioengineering.
 In her spare time, she enjoys mountain biking, horseback riding and small-scale farming.

 Bridgette Knowland · Michael Gaultier